Here are the steps and all you need when painting concrete floors. If you have not started your prep, you’ll also need our concrete prep page.

 - Biggest tip: don’t use low-budget roller covers /brushes: they shed lint/bristles and will totally ruin your work.
 Trying to save money can be very expensive!

 - Which brush?
 Unless you’re doing 2-part epoxy, get a brush that you’ll clean.
 Most important: it should not lose bristles.
 Painting concrete is just like any other surface: there is no special brush for cement paint.
+My go-to brush you see here comes in many sizes.

 - Epoxy brushes: buy one brush for each gallon (or for each 4-hours of work time because our pot-life is usually 4 hours).
 Generally, spend about 7-10 bucks on each brush for epoxy, and toss them.
 Sorry, Brad Pitt.
 Love you man, but, hey, you know.